At least some courses in basic statistics, basic probability and basic mathematics at bachelor level.

 Coordinator: Dhr Dr. H.G.J. van Mil

-The course Statistics and Modelling is obligatory for both EBC and MCB students and discusses probabilistic theory, statistical analysis and statistical modelling.
+The course consists of two parts.
+The first part (Statistics and Modelling) is obligatory for both EBC and MCB students and discusses probabilistic theory, statistical analysis and statistical modelling.
 After introducing the leading concepts from probability theory its consequences are discussed for measurements and data-analysis in the life sciences; experimental design, power and data simulation are discussed in more detail thereby introducing the concept of a model.
 More advanced statistical methods are presented to deal with data that cannot be analyzed using standard classical methods.

 To understand the probabilistic nature of life processes and its consequences for the life sciences.
 The mastery of the methods used to analyze both statistical and deterministic part.